-\iflncs \begin{remark}[linear systems] When the system of \ode's is linear, that is when the drifts $f_i$ are linear functions of the $x_i$'s, stabilization of the chain of vector spaces can be detected without resorting to ideals.
+\iflncs \begin{rem}[linear systems] When the system of \ode's is linear, that is when the drifts $f_i$ are linear functions of the $x_i$'s, stabilization of the chain of vector spaces can be detected without resorting to ideals.
 The resulting single chain algorithm essentially boils down to the {`refinement'} algorithm of \cite[Th.2]{Bor09}.
-See \cite{Full} for details. \end{remark} \else \begin{remark}[linear systems] {\em Consider the case of a \emph{linear} system, that is, when the drifts $f_i$ in $F$ are linear functions of the $x_i$'s.
+See \cite{Full} for details. \end{rem} \else \begin{rem}[linear systems] { Consider the case of a \emph{linear} system, that is, when the drifts $f_i$ in $F$ are linear functions of the $x_i$'s.
 Consider the chain $V_0\supseteq V_1\supseteq \cdots$ in \eqref{eq:Vi}.
 It is easy to prove that as soon as $V_{m+1}=V_m$ then the chain has stabilized, that is $V_{m+k}=V_m$ for each $k\geq 0$.
 Therefore, for linear systems, stabilization can be detected without looking at the ideals chain \eqref{eq:Ji}, hence dispensing with Gr\"{o}bner bases.
-The resulting single chain algorithm boils down to the {`refinement'} algorithm of \cite[Th.2]{Bor09}.} \end{remark} \fi
+The resulting single chain algorithm boils down to the {`refinement'} algorithm of \cite[Th.2]{Bor09}.} \end{rem} \fi

-\begin{remark} {\em We end this section pointing out that the naive algorithm of Subsection \ref{sec:algorithm}.1 admits a generalization that works with templates as well.
+\begin{rem} { We end this section pointing out that the naive algorithm of Subsection \ref{sec:algorithm}.1 admits a generalization that works with templates as well.
 Specifically, one can regard templates as polynomials in both the variables $\xx$ and parameters $\mathbf{a}$, and compute the invariant ideal in $\reals[\mathbf{x},\mathbf{a}]$ generated by all Lie derivatives of the given template $\pi$.
 Having computed this, one substitutes $v_0$ for $\xx$.
 This procedure is related to what is done by M\"{u}ller-Olm and Seidl in the discrete-time case \cite{Muller} (further coniderations in the concluding section).

-In any case, the idea of the algorithm in Subsection \ref{sec:algorithm}.2 is to avoid treating the parameters in the template \emph{symbolically}--- which is important, bearing in mind that the ideal membership problem requires exponential space in the number of variables. } \end{remark}
+In any case, the idea of the algorithm in Subsection \ref{sec:algorithm}.2 is to avoid treating the parameters in the template \emph{symbolically}--- which is important, bearing in mind that the ideal membership problem requires exponential space in the number of variables. } \end{rem}